 The Best Laser Levels

-The GLL3-330CG’s premium features can actually go unnoticed if you didn’t know they were there.
+The Bosch’s premium features can actually go unnoticed if you didn’t know they were there.
 The level monitors its battery life and adjusts the beam for both optimal visibility and length of use.
 It also has internal sensors that detect bumps and drops and alert you to calibration issues.
 However, those sensors can also be the source of frustration as several units have been known to call for calibration even though they’ve never been dropped or damaged.

-For those who don’t need all of the features available on top-of-the-line models, the Black+Decker BDL190S is a nice option at an affordable price.
+For those who don’t need all of the features available on top-of-the-line models, the Black+Decker is a nice option at an affordable price.
 This isn’t the type of laser level you’d use to start a major project or renovation, but for striking level lines when hanging pictures or shelves, it will get the job done.

-The BDL190S has some nice features, including a stud-finder and electrical wire detection.
+This laser level has some nice features, including a stud-finder and electrical wire detection.
 It comes with a hanger that attaches to the wall with tack-like pins, and once hung the laser will self-level.
 We can’t comment on the range, as this tool is meant only to project lines onto the wall it’s affixed to.
 This is a major shortcoming as it limits the variety of projects it can be used for.

 If you’ve given some thought to the projects on your to-do list, you may have already decided that you don’t need an expensive, complicated laser level.
 If that’s the case, then the SKIL Self-Leveling 360-Degree Cross Line Laser level might be the right choice for your toolbox.
-The SKIL has all of the features you’ll need, including horizontal and vertical lasers as well as 360-degree coverage, but with a little less fit-and-finish.
+The SKIL has all of the basic features, including horizontal and vertical lasers as well as 360-degree coverage, but with a little less fit-and-finish.
 The result is a capable yet minimalist laser level at a lower price.

 If you’re looking for a laser level for painting projects, hanging cabinets, and lining up picture frames, this model is capable.
 The red laser is visible up to 65 feet, which is plenty for nearly any indoor project.
 You should be aware that the included tripod is a little finicky, making it difficult to set up quickly or adjust easily.